 Small Plane Craft Kills Five

-Four of the five casualties have been identified by authorities.
-These include the aircraft’s pilot and registered owner, Ali Reza Safai, 73, Haris Ali, 33, Margaret Mary Fenner, 55, and Gonzalo Lubel, 34.
-The fifth victim, a man in his 30s, is yet to be identified as authorities work on notifying his family members.
+Four of the five casualties were initially identified by authorities.
+These included the aircraft’s pilot and registered owner, Ali Reza Safai, 73, Haris Ali, 33, Margaret Mary Fenner, 55, and Gonzalo Lubel, 34.
+Joeun Park, 37, was identified later by the Los Angeles County Department of Medical Examiner.

 Emergency services reached the crash site around 8:30 p.m., responding to an emergency SOS notification sent from a cell phone belonging to one of the passengers.
 The crash site was located a mile west of the island’s airport.